microsoft/qsharp-compiler/src/Passes/README.md

 cmake ..
 ```

-and then make your target
+and then make your target:

 ```sh
 make qat